karlotness/adrt/docs/examples.cginverse.rst

            raise ValueError(f"Convergence failed (cg status {info})")
        return x.reshape((img_size, img_size))

-We'll use the same starting image as in the :ref:`quickstart`, but we will apply a small amount of normal noise to its adrt to illustrate the difference in behavior between the iterative inverse here and :func:`adrt.iadrt`.
+We'll use the same starting image as in the :doc:`quickstart`, but we will apply a small amount of normal noise to its adrt to illustrate the difference in behavior between the iterative inverse here and :func:`adrt.iadrt`.